 Under many of the work schemes, your spouse or civil partner, unmarried or same sex partner and children can apply to stay in the UK with you, or join you here.
 All immigration applications normally include an immigration health surcharge.

-If you want to discuss your eligibility for a specific scheme or if you need further advice, an International Student Adviser or a Careers Adviser at your institution may be able to advise you further, if they have expertise in immigration schemes for workers.
-For schemes sponsored by an employer or other body, the sponsor itself will normally be the best source of advice.
+If you want to discuss your eligibility for a specific scheme or if you need further advice, an International Student Adviser or a Careers Adviser at your institution may be able to advise, if they have expertise in this area.
+For schemes sponsored by an employer or endorsed by your university or another body, the sponsor or endorsing body itself is normally the best source of advice.
 Some law centres, and other advice centres have immigration specialists who will provide some basic advice free of charge.
 Some private solicitors also specialise in immigration law, although they will charge you a fee for their advice.
 We have further information on seeking advice here.

-- These are only the options which allow you to apply in the UK.
-There are also Other Options for which you will need to apply in the country where you live.
+- On this page we cover the options which allow you to apply in the UK to switch to permission to work.
+There are also Other Options for which you will need to apply in the country where you normally live.

 - Check the requirements of the specific work or job, as well as the requirements of the scheme.
 For example, while some schemes in theory allow you to apply before you have completed your course and obtained your qualification, the employer's job specification may require the qualification.

 - If your fees and living costs have been been sponsored by a government or international scholarship agency for your studies, most of the schemes require that you obtain their written consent before you apply.